 Sustainable Living Summit: How you can act for change

-Mark your calendar for 15 October and join us for a full-day event in Stockholm including breakfast, lunch and After Work mingle.
-We will zoom in on a unique combination of sectors and disciplines, including youth and education, culture, food systems, gender equality, and the role of the Nordic Swan Ecolabel in enabling sustainable living in the Nordic countries.
+The full-day event in Stockholm included breakfast, lunch and After Work networking.
+Above, you can watch a recording of the event, where we zoomed in on a unique combination of sectors and disciplines, including youth and education, culture, food systems, gender equality, and the role of the Nordic Swan Ecolabel in enabling sustainable living in the Nordic countries.

-Policymakers, businesses, consumers, academics, educators… We welcome everyone to register and get in on the action as we share an inspiring day and final event of the Nordic Sustainable Living Programme.
+Policymakers, businesses, consumers, academics, educators joined us to get in on the action as we shared an inspiring day and final event of the Nordic Sustainable Living Programme.
 Sustainable living can be easy – if we work holistically and across sectors to enable the change.

-We have invited speakers from a number of key sectors and research fields to showcase solutions, policies, and hands-on inspiration for how to contribute to sustainable lifestyle choices.
-You can expect fresh research results, panel discussions, policy tools, practical guidelines, networking, talkshow, a re:design fashion show and craft-and-repair corner.
-Welcome to register (first come first served!).
+With speakers from a number of key sectors and research fields to showcase solutions, policies, and hands-on inspiration for how to contribute to sustainable lifestyle choices.
+You can expect fresh research results, panel discussions, policy tools, practical guidelines, cook-along, and networking.
+The event marked the launch of the Sustainable Living Hub, collecting the results of the six projects represented in the programme.

 Programme (click arrows for content and speakers)